joagarat/HiLOTIRF_FocusLock/README.md

   - Eliminates steady-state error
   - Too high → instability

-### Calibration
+###

-The system requires calibration before each session to establish the relationship between beam displacement and axial position.
+The system requires  before each session to establish the relationship between beam displacement and axial position.

-**Calibration procedure:**
+** procedure:**
 1. Ensure proper illumination and back-reflection
 2. Click "Calibrate"
 3. Wait ~15 seconds for automated routine
-4. Verify linear relationship in calibration plot
+4. Verify linear relationship in  plot
 5. Slope is automatically saved

-See [docs/calibration_guide.md](docs/calibration_guide.md) for troubleshooting non-linear calibrations.
+See calibration_guide.md for troubleshooting non-linear calibrations.

 ### Data Logging